vijikarthi/flink-connectors-wiki/quickstart.md

 </dependency>
 ```

 Use appropriate version as necessary.
-The snapshot versions are published to [jcenter](https://oss.jfrog.org/artifactory/jfrog-dependencies/io/pravega/pravega-connectors-flink_2.11/) repository and the release artifacts are available in [Maven Central](https://mvnrepository.com/artifact/io.pravega/pravega-connectors-flink_2.11) repository.
+The snapshot versions are published to [`jcenter`](https://oss.jfrog.org/artifactory/jfrog-dependencies/io/pravega/pravega-connectors-flink_2.11/) repository and the release artifacts are available in [`Maven Central`](https://mvnrepository.com/artifact/io.pravega/pravega-connectors-flink_2.11) repository.

-Alternatively, you could build and publish the connector project to local maven repository by following below steps and make use of that version as your application dependency.
+Alternatively, we could build and publish the connector project to local maven repository by following the below steps and make use of that version as your application dependency.

 ```
 ./gradlew clean install
 ```

-## Running / deploying the application
+## Running / Deploying the Application

 From Flink's perspective, the connector to Pravega is part of the streaming application (not part of Flink's core runtime), so the connector code must be part of the application's code artifact (JAR file).
-Typically, a Flink application is bundled as a _fat-jar_ (also known as an _uber-jar_) such that all its dependencies are embedded.
+Typically, a Flink application is bundled as a _`fat-jar`_ or _`uber-jar_`, such that all its dependencies are embedded.

-If you have set up the project via the above linked templates/guides, everything should be set up properly.
+ - The project set up should have been a success, if you have used the above linked [templates/guides](#Cceating-a-flink-stream-processing-project).

-If you set up a application's project and dependencies manually, you need to make sure that it builds a "jar with dependencies*, to include both the application and the connector classes.
+ - If you set up a application's project and dependencies manually, you need to make sure that it builds a _jar with dependencies_, to include both the application and the connector classes.